Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models

-Many previous studies have investigated RLHF methods for enhancing multi-turn interactions in LLMs \citep{sun2024parrot, bai2024mt, wang2023mint, lu_weblinx_2024, du_sapient_2024, wu2024mathchat, yang2023intercode, chen2025codesteer, bao2023discmedllm, yang2023zhongjing, ye2024qilinmed, chen2024huatuogptii, scarlatos2024improving}.
-By horizontally comparing these works, however, a nuanced and somewhat contradictory picture emerges regarding RLHF’s effectiveness.
-On one hand, specialized domains such as medical QA \citep{yang2023zhongjing, ye2024qilinmed} and coding tasks \citep{yang2023intercode, chen2025codesteer} demonstrate substantial performance gains from carefully implemented RLHF approaches like DPO and interactive feedback loops.
-Similarly, the Parrot framework \citep{sun2024parrot} underscores how explicitly training on negative examples can guide models towards better contextual alignment and fewer repetitive errors.
+Many prior studies have investigated RLHF for enhancing multi-turn LLM interactions \citep{sun2024parrot, bai2024mt, wang2023mint, lu_weblinx_2024, du_sapient_2024, wu2024mathchat, yang2023intercode, chen2025codesteer, bao2023discmedllm, yang2023zhongjing, ye2024qilinmed, chen2024huatuogptii, scarlatos2024improving}.
+A horizontal comparison of these works, however, reveals a nuanced and somewhat contradictory picture.
+On one hand, specialized domains such as medical QA \citep{yang2023zhongjing, ye2024qilinmed} and coding \citep{yang2023intercode, chen2025codesteer} demonstrate substantial gains from carefully implemented approaches like DPO and interactive feedback loops.
+Similarly, the Parrot framework \citep{sun2024parrot} highlights how explicitly training on negative examples can steer models toward better contextual alignment and fewer repetitive errors.

 On the other hand, broader analyses from MINT \citep{wang2023mint} and MT-Bench 101 \citep{bai2024mt} reveal that generalized RLHF methods frequently yield limited or even negative impacts in multi-turn scenarios.
 This discrepancy highlights the inherent limitations of RLHF methods in terms of generalizability, emphasizing the necessity for tailored RL strategies explicitly designed for multi-turn interactions.